What is the Meaning of Baptism for Presbyterians?

 - Become a member of Westminster: In order for baptism to have integrity, only parents committed to nurturing their children within the household of faith should have their children baptized.
 Ordinarily, one or both parents shall be active members of Westminster.
 Likewise, the Baptism of an adult signifies a commitment to the faith and a resolve to live by faith in Christ, in the Westminster community.

-- To schedule an infant baptism, phone the church office and speak to Cathy Bates, Executive Assistant.
+- To schedule an infant baptism, phone the church office and speak to Judy Hamilton, Executive Assistant.
 For an Adult Baptism, attend an Investigating Church Membership Seminar and/or contact Laurie Davis, Associate Pastor for Spiritual Growth.

 Scheduled Baptism dates: